gocd/developer.go.cd/17.11.0/6/go_plugins_basics.md

 ```

-Since it is a **public**, non-abstract class, which has a **public** default constructor, annotated with **@Extension** and implements a Go-exposed plugin interface (**PluginDescriptorAware**), it qualifies as a valid plugin extension and will be loaded by the Go plugin infrastructure.
+Since it is a **public**, non-abstract class, which has a **public** default constructor, annotated with **@Extension** and implements a Go-exposed plugin interface (**PluginDescriptorAware**), it qualifies as a valid plugin extension and will be loaded by the GoCD plugin infrastructure.

 A class can implement multiple plugin extension interfaces.
-In this case Go will register a \*single\* instance of the class for all the interfaces.
+In this case GoCD will register a \*single\* instance of the class for all the interfaces.
 This implies that the class be thread safe - since interface methods in the class may be invoked by multiple threads simultaneously.
 This approach of a single class implementing multiple extension interfaces, is useful to maintain state across multiple extension points.

 ### Dependency JAR directory (lib/)